michelc/blog2/_posts/2019-10-15-crud-with-express-postgresql-10-steps.md

 ```

-<a id="crud10"></a>
+<a name="crud10"></a>

 ## 10. Conclusion

 Personally, this tutorial allowed me to progress pretty well.
-I finally wrote a web application to update a SQL database with Node JS that looks like what I can do with Sinatra for little things.
+I wrote a second web application to update a SQL database with Node JS that looks like what I can do with Sinatra for little things.
 It gave me a good overview of everything that is necessary and to see that in the end it is not very far from what I'm used to do with ASP.NET MVC or Sinatra.

 More generally, for the Node JS side, this tutorial gave the opportunity to review a little the use of NPM and its impact on the "package.json" file.